ESGF/esgf.github.io/installation.md

 title: Installation
 ---

+## The most current set of instructions can be found here https://github.com/ESGF/esgf-installer/wiki/ESGF-Installation-From-scratch
 ## ESGF Node Installation
 The installation is an interactive process where the user is prompted for input.
 To help manage your expectations of the installation process, the following